jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 We'd finally learn why car crashes happen and start to fight back.

 A database of crash locations and causes doesn't exist today.
-Big Government regulators and Big Budiness insurance company managers don't care about it, even though extras would often assume "they" took care of this kind of stuff.
+Big Government regulators don't care about it, any more than Big Business insurance company managers do.
+Which is funny, because extras justify not caring because "they" do care.
 So, when tires are faulty, intersections jam up too much, potholes get too big, or anything else repeatedly causes crashes, we don't even know.

 My little app was a happy upgrade in the game of civilization, but not good enough.
 Or more likely, too good.
 My biggest problem was I messed with a lever of power.
 Now because of open-source and Techvolution, I can depend on player gods to help me fight back.